delfick/credo/README.rst

 Also, credulous has more people working on it and one of the reasons they chose golang was the ability to distribute a single, static binary.

-Credo, however, does have things credulous doesn't, like signatures on certain values, an arguably nicer UI and the ability to choose which keys are used for encryption.
+Credo, however, does have some things credulous doesn't and a different approach to storing and retrieving information.

 Features
 --------